 Remember the old adage: “Never work with animals or children”?
 Well in the second of my collaborative tutorials with Claudio Franco Pires at UX Scotland we gave a high-level over view of how to successfully conduct user research and testing with children.

-The full slide set can be found here on the UX Scotland’s Lanyrd page or on SlideShare
+The full slide set can be found below and on SlideShare

 During this session we talked through the general principles as laid out by The Market Research Society’s Code of Conduct and COPPA (Children’s Online Privacy Protection Act) .
 Then how they could be applied with age-appropriate methods based around Piaget’s Central Theory of Development with best practice tips for both online and offline techniques.